-Home education, also known as homeschooling, is the process of educating children at home rather than sending them to a traditional school setting.
-This type of learning has become very popular since the Pandemic.
-The practice in fact has been growing in popularity for a few years now, with more and more parents opting to take on the role of primary educators for their children.
-One reason for this trend is the rise of distance learning and online education, which has made it easier for families to access educational resources and curricula from home.
+Many people have begun working, schooling, and entertaining from their homes in recent years.
+Home education, distance learning, or homeschooling, is the process of educating yourself or your children at home rather than attending a traditional school setting.
+This type of learning has become very popular since the Pandemic both in Virginia and across the country.
+The practice has been growing in popularity for several years now, with more and more people opting to get their education at home.
+One reason for this trend is the rise of distance learning and online education, which has made it easier for everyone to access educational resources and curricula from home.

 Distance learning is a form of education in which students are not physically present in a traditional classroom setting.
 Instead, they learn through online courses, video conferencing, and other forms of technology-assisted instruction.
-This type of education is becoming increasingly popular, as it allows students to learn at their own pace and from anywhere, making it a perfect option for homeschooling families.
+This type of education is becoming increasingly popular, as it allows students to learn at their own pace and from anywhere, making it a perfect option for busy adults or homeschooling families.